 In an era where every statistic is poured over by journalists, pundits, coaches and fans alike, it seems incredible that in the 23 years since the league’s conception, no other defensive player has picked up the league’s best performer award.

-There have of course, been some players that have won acclimations for the donkeywork they carry out.
-These include Claude Makalele, Emmanuel Petit, Dietmar Hamman and Michael Carrick, but even these great players have been overshadowed by the higher profile given to their attacking teammates.
+There have, of course, been some players that have won acclamations for the donkey work they carry out.
+These include Claude Makelele, Emmanuel Petit, Dietmar Hamman and Michael Carrick, but even these great players have been overshadowed by the higher profile given to their attacking teammates.

 In Kante, league leaders Chelsea have a player that looks set to at least rebalance some of the uneven praise his attacking colleagues and opponents receive.
 It now looks like he is about to become a double Premier League title winner, after being part of the incredible Leicester City story last year.
 This again only highlights the incredible talent that the pint-sized midfield enforcer has and reinforces the bias that is aimed to flair players rather than destructive ones.